 - stump fields, laydowns, and dock lines near bait

 These are the places where bass pause, feed, and stage as they move through the season.
+In many fisheries, the fish are not randomly scattered; they are positioned along a route from summer to winter habitat.
+Find the route, and you shorten the search.

 Fall Largemouth Bass Fishing and Water Temperature